Mampuru/verbal_fluency/README.md

-# verbal_fluency
+# VerbelFlex
-Verbal fluency application assist you in achieve verbal fluency by practicing words on a daily basis.
+VerbelFlex application assist you in achieve verbal fluency by practicing words on a daily basis.